thoff1331/Budegtize/README.md

 The dependencies in this project are licensed under the MIT license.

-which more information can be found in in License.md file
+which more information can be found in the License.md file